Accurate 3D Printed Wind Tunnel With Live Force Data

 ACCURACY NOTE

-I am measuring the accuracy of the wind tunnel so I go through my steps, but I might have not completed it yet so if there is no mention of the percentage of accuracy at the end of the wind tunnel, it means I'm still testing/working it out!
-When that's done, ill update this instructable and upload an accuracy and safety report!
+I am measuring the accuracy of the wind tunnel, so I go through my steps, but I might not have completed it yet, so if there is no mention of the percentage of accuracy at the end of the wind tunnel, it means I'm still testing/working it out!
+When that's done, I'll update this instructable.
+I have worked out the drag (Fx) measurement accuracy and precision

 This is my first big solo engineering project, so I hope you enjoy reading through :).